IRT Nostrand Avenue Line: Route description

 The IRT Nostrand Avenue Line tunnels continue beyond the bumper blocks at Flatbush Avenue and Nostrand Avenue.
 They extend for several hundred feet to Avenue H. Up until about 2006, you could see the cemented over gratings extending down Nostrand Avenue.
 When a new building went up, the grates were removed.
 Prior to the building of the exit at the south end of the station, there was only a temporary wooden ramp connecting the platforms and the tunnels were actually visible to passengers.

 Another factor limiting capacity on the line is the set up of the Rogers Avenue Junction, where trains can diverge from the IRT Eastern Parkway Line to the IRT Nostrand Avenue Line or continue on Eastern Parkway.
 Rogers Avenue Junction was built when the Nostrand Avenue Line was built, and it only connected the IRT Eastern Parkway Line local tracks to the Nostrand Avenue Line.
 From west to east between the Franklin Avenue station and the junction, the northbound local track descends to a lower level directly below the southbound local track.
 Then, the northbound express track, which is still on the upper level at this point, descends to the lower level directly below the southbound express track, creating a dual level two-over-two track layout.

-At the junction, a switch on the upper level allows southbound 5 express trains to change to the local track, and a corresponding switch on the lower level allows 5 trains on the northbound local track to change to the express track.
-Directly to the east, all of the mainline tracks shift slightly to the north, and the mainline local tracks on both levels become the Nostrand Avenue Line tracks, which turn to the south.
-There is a closed tower at the south end of the southbound platform.
+At the junction, a switch on the upper level allows 5 trains on the southbound express track to change to the local track, and a corresponding switch on the lower level allows 5 trains on the northbound local track to change to the express track.
+Directly to the east, all of the mainline tracks shift slightly to the north, and the Nostrand Avenue Line splits from the local tracks and head south.
+There is a closed tower at the south end of the southbound platform at the Franklin Avenue station.

-This junction is a severe traffic bottleneck during rush hours, and rebuilding it would require massive construction including the tearing up of Eastern Parkway.
+This junction is a severe traffic bottleneck, primarily during rush hours when trains run more frequently, and rebuilding it would require massive construction including the tearing up of Eastern Parkway.
 In 1968, as part of the Program for Action, a rebuilding of the junction was planned in order to alleviate congestion.
 However, financial troubles caused the plan to be dropped.